-This hut stood above a seven foot-diameter well beside the river and a pump lifted water to the adjacent 10,000 gallon-capacity tower, the leg stumps of which can still be seen.
+This hut stood above a seven-foot diameter well beside the river and a pump lifted water to the adjacent 10,000-gallon capacity tower, the leg stumps of which can still be seen.
 Pipes fed cranes on each platform where the tenders of tender locomotives would stop.
 The blanking discs lying on the ground reveal the size of the pipework.
-The whole installation can be seen in the later photographs of the station on show in the Temporary Booking Office.
+The whole installation can be seen in the later photographs of the station on show in the Temporary Booking Office and in the photograph below.